 \section{Minimal Subset Approach}

-To address these challenges, we propose a Minimal Subset Approach (MSA) to approximate a solution to the problems in Eq.~(\ref{eq:minimum-cardinality})-(\ref{eq:cosnt_loops}).
-The proposed MSA identifies and eliminates redundancy within a keyframe set while preserving crucial information.
-Designed for real-time implementation, it employs a sliding window combinatorial optimization with two distinct objectives, balancing \textit{information preservation} and~\textit{redundancy minimization}.
+To address these challenges, we propose the Minimal Subset Approach (MSA) to approximate a solution to the problems in Eq.~(\ref{eq:minimum-cardinality})-(\ref{eq:cosnt_loops}).
+The proposed MSA identifies and eliminates redundancy within a keyframe set while preserving essential data.
+Designed for real-time use, it employs a sliding window combinatorial optimization with dual objectives: balancing \textit{information preservation} and~\textit{redundancy minimization}.